-It is important to seek medical treatment for injuries and then meet with a bike accident lawyer in Arlington, TX at Brandy Austin Law Firm, PLLC for representation.
+After a bike accident, it is important to seek medical treatment for injuries and then meet with a bike accident lawyer in Arlington, TX at Brandy Austin Law Firm, PLLC for representation.
 A person can sustain serious injuries that can range from minor to catastrophic.
-These can include a broken bones, internal bleeding, serious brain and/or spinal cord injuries that will change a persons life forever.
+These can include broken bones, internal bleeding, serious brain and/or spinal cord injuries that will change a person’s life forever.
 Life long care may be required for you or your loved one and you will need an expert to determine the cost of that life time care, so that you may be compensated accordingly.
 Bicycles can provide people with an inexpensive way to get around town, and is also a great form of exercise.
 These non motorized two wheels can help people get to and from where they need to be, while being clean to the environment.

 If you or a loved one has been injured due to the carelessness and negligence of a motorist, please consult with a bike accident lawyer in Arlington from Brandy Austin Law Firm PLLC for help.
 You may be entitled to file a claim for compensation to recover the following damages:

 - Past and future medical treatment, including emergency room bills, surgeries and other hospital costs